MicrosoftDocs/msteams-docs/msteams-platform/bots/what-are-bots.md

 * A publicly accessible web service that you host.
 * Your bot registration with the Bot Framework.
 * Your Teams app package with your app manifest.
-This is what your users will install and connects the Teams client to your web service, routed through the Bot Service.
+This is what your users will install and connect the Teams client to your web service, routed through the bot service.

 > [!IMPORTANT]
-> You can develop Teams apps in any web-programming technology and call the [Bot Framework REST APIs](/bot-framework/rest-api/bot-framework-rest-overview) directly, but you must perform all token handling yourself.
+> You can develop Teams apps in any web-programming technology and call the [Bot Framework REST APIs](/bot-framework/rest-api/bot-framework-rest-overview) directly, but you must perform all token handling.

 > [!TIP]
-> Teams App Studio* helps you create and configure your app manifest, and can register your web service as a bot on the Bot Framework.
-It also contains a React control library and an interactive card builder. *See* [Getting started with Teams App Studio](~/concepts/build-and-test/app-studio-overview.md).
+> Teams App Studio helps you create and configure your app manifest, and can register your web service as a bot on the Bot Framework.
+It also contains a React control library and an interactive card builder.
+For more information, see [Getting started with Teams App Studio](~/concepts/build-and-test/app-studio-overview.md).

 ## Create a chatbot for Teams with Microsoft Power Virtual Agents